Ovarian cancer: Examination

 CT scanning is preferred to assess the extent of the tumor in the abdominopelvic cavity, though magnetic resonance imaging can also be used.
 CT scanning can also be useful for finding omental caking or differentiating fluid from solid tumor in the abdomen, especially in low malignant potential tumors.
 However, it may not detect smaller tumors.
 Sometimes, a chest x-ray is used to detect metastases in the chest or pleural effusion.
 Another test for metastatic disease, though it is infrequently used, is a barium enema, which can show if the rectosigmoid colon is involved in the disease.
 Positron emission tomography, bone scans, and paracentesis are of limited use; in fact, paracentesis can cause metastases to form at the needle insertion site and may not provide useful results.
 However, paracentesis can be used in cases where there is no pelvic mass and ascites is still present.
 A physician suspecting ovarian cancer may also perform mammography or an endometrial biopsy (in the case of abnormal bleeding) to assess the possibility of breast malignancies and endometrial malignancy, respectively.
 Vaginal ultrasonography is often the first-line imaging study performed when an adnexal mass is found.
 Several characteristics of an adnexal mass indicate ovarian malignancy; they usually are solid, irregular, multilocular, and/or large; and they typically have papillary features, central vessels, and/or irregular internal septations.
 However, SCST has no definitive characteristics on radiographic study.

 To definitively diagnose ovarian cancer, a surgical procedure to inspect the abdomen is required.
 This can be an open procedure (laparotomy, incision through the abdominal wall) or keyhole surgery (laparoscopy).
 During this procedure, suspicious tissue is removed and sent for microscopic analysis.
 Usually, this includes a unilateral salpingo-oophorectomy, removal of a single affected ovary and Fallopian tube.
 Fluid from the abdominal cavity can also be analyzed for cancerous cells.
 If cancer is found, this procedure can also be used to determine the extent of its spread (which is a form of tumor staging).

 Pafolacianine is indicated for use in adults with ovarian cancer to help identify cancerous lesions during surgery.
-It is a diagnostic agent that is administered in the form of an intravenous injection prior to surgery.
+It is a diagnostic agent that is administered in the form of an intravenous injection before surgery.